Key Learning Points

 Food choices: usually you must educate the parents!
 Only lucky ones were brought up in the Chinese cultural traditions which handed down food awareness to them.

-Also, be aware that not all parents can easily adopt better foods and eating patterns for their child, owing to financial constraints or lack of knowledge.
+Also, be aware that not all parents can easily adopt better foods and eating patterns for their child, owing to financial constraints or lack of knowledge or cooking know-how.

 Sometimes it is best to change one food at a time, over a period of weeks, though this prolongs the time needed for improvement, even with acupuncture.